Hattiesburg, Mississippi: Civil rights movement

-Vela Uniform/Project Dribble nuclear tests

-Vela Uniform was an element of Project Vela, conducted jointly in the 1960s by the United States Department of Energy and the Advanced Research Projects Agency.
-Its purpose was to develop seismic methods for detecting underground nuclear testing.
-The Project Dribble program involved two underground nuclear detonations.
-Test SALMON occurred on October 22, 1964, with a 5.3 kiloton yield; test STERLING was detonated December 3, 1966, with a yield of 380 tons.
-Both detonations took place within Tatum Salt Dome, southwest of the Hattiesburg/Purvis area.

 Geography

 Most of Hattiesburg is in Forrest County.
 A smaller portion on the west side is in Lamar County, with abundant commercial land gained in a 2008 annexation.
-This consists of first, a narrow stretch of land lying east of I-59, and second, an irregularly shaped extension into West Hattiesburg.
+This consists of a narrow stretch of land east of I-59 and an irregularly shaped extension into West Hattiesburg.
 In the 2000 census, 42,475 of the city's 44,779 residents (94.9%) lived in Forrest County and 2,304 (5.1%) in Lamar County.

-According to the United States Census Bureau, the city has a total area of 140.6 km2, of which 138.3 sqkm is land and 2.3 km2, or 1.63%, is water.
+According to the United States Census Bureau, the city has an area of 140.6 km2, of which 138.3 sqkm is land and 2.3 km2, or 1.63%, is water.

 Hattiesburg is 74 mi north of Biloxi and 90 mi southeast of Jackson, the state capital.

 Geology and paleontology

-Hattiesburg is situated on an outcrop of the Pascagoula and Hattiesburg formation which is thought to be Miocene in age.
-Miocene plant and animal fossils discovered from the vicinity of Hattiesburg indicate the area was once more swamp-like and dominated by low-growing palm trees.
+Hattiesburg is on an outcrop of the Pascagoula and Hattiesburg formation that is thought to be Miocene in age.
+Miocene plant and animal fossils discovered in Hattiesburg's vicinity indicate the area was once more swamp-like and dominated by low-growing palm trees.

 Climate

 Hattiesburg has a humid subtropical climate, with short, mild winters and hot, humid summers.
 Snowfall is extremely rare, but on December 11, 2008, areas around Hattiesburg received 3 to 5 in.
 As is the case throughout the southern United States, severe thunderstorms can pose a threat, particularly during spring.
 Such storms spawn frequent lightning, heavy rain, occasional large hail, and tornadoes.

 An EF4 tornado struck the Hattiesburg area on February 10, 2013, between roughly 5:00 p.m. and 5:30 p.m.
 CST.
-This tornado formed in Lamar County just west of Oak Grove and quickly increased in size and intensity.
+It formed in Lamar County just west of Oak Grove and quickly increased in size and intensity.
 Although the most severe damage occurred in the Oak Grove area, especially near Oak Grove High School, the tornado continued eastward into Hattiesburg, causing widespread EF1-EF3 damage to the southern portion of the University of Southern Mississippi campus and the areas just north of downtown.
 It then moved into neighboring Petal and rural Forrest County.
 More than 80 injured were reported but no fatalities.
 The prevention of deaths was attributed to the nearly 30-minute lead time of the tornado warning.

-The most recent tornado struck on January 21, 2017, when an EF3 hit the city early in the morning, killing four and injuring twenty.
+The most recent tornado struck on January 21, 2017, when an EF3 hit the city early in the morning, killing four and injuring 20.
 Some 10,000 people were left without power.